jedel1043/learn-wgpu/README.md

 ```bash
 wasm-pack build --target web
 ```
-Then open the `index.html` locally in your browser of preference.
+Then open the `index.html` locally using a live server.